barnabwhy/CommandOptimiser/README.md

 You can safely expect that the TPS impact of command blocks will reduce by at least 10-20%.
 Gains will likely be smaller for commands that affect blocks than other, less intensive commands.

-Testing with real-world command usage showed a reduction of about 25-30%
+Testing with real-world command usage showed a reduction of about 25-30% (overall 1-2% of server processing time).